icon-project/icon-service/INSTALL.md

 ### earlgrey

 Earlgrey is a python library which provides a convenient way to publish and consume messages between processes using RabbitMQ.
-It is abstracted to RPC pattern.
+It abstracts the implementation complexity of the RPC pattern.

 github: https://github.com/icon-project/earlgrey
 pypi: https://pypi.org/project/earlgrey/